tc39/notes/meetings/2019-01/jan-29.md

 TST: We also would not be interested acquiring web compat data.
 It sounds like it's up to JSC.

-MS: I'd love to do some of this stuff, but we can't due to the project policies.
+MLS: I'd love to do some of this stuff, but we can't due to the project policies.

 BFS: Would people be okay shipping both identifiers?